Nicky9319/playwright_testing/README.md

-#Setting up playwright with chrome profile
+# Steps to Setting up playwright with chrome profile
-Steps

 ## 1. install chrome inside the Linux